-It’s the 4th of July, it’s a beautiful sunny day, people are outside barbecuing with friends and family, while the summer breeze accompanies a patriotic feeling across the United States of America.
+It’s the 4th of July - it’s a beautiful sunny day.
+People are outside barbecuing with friends and family, while the summer breeze accompanies a patriotic feeling across the United States of America.
 Two weeks later on July 14th, a similar pride rises in France for Bastille Day.
-People gather for day-long celebrations filled with food, drinks, fireworks and an iconic historical and elegant military parade.
-Only four days later on July 18th, the world comes together to recognise Nelson Mandela’s lifelong work in fighting inequality and discrimination in South Africa, by celebrating justice and freedom.
+People gather for day-long celebrations filled with food, drinks, fireworks and an elegant historical military parade.
+Only four days later on July 18th, the world comes together to recognise Nelson Mandela’s lifelong work in fighting inequality and discrimination in South Africa by celebrating justice and freedom.

 The Mall on the fourth: Waiting for the Fireworks to Start, 1998 (oil on canvas) Frank Wright, (b.1932) / American © Bridgeman Images

 July is the month we most embrace and celebrate independence.
-A month in which we honour the privilege of freedom and liberty.
+It is a month in which we honour the privilege of freedom and liberty.
 However, it is also a time for us to remember how we came to acquire such liberated and independent countries.

 The 14th July 1880, 1882 (oil on canvas) Alfred Roll (1846-1919) / Musee de la Ville de Paris, Musee du Petit-Palais, France © Bridgeman Images